 Badlands National Park

-Creation of an unusual landscape
+The formation of an unusual landscape

 Gradually, strong winds dragged away the light rocks, revealing the remains of ancient fossil animals.
-In Badlands National Park you can find fossils of reptiles and fish that lived more than 23 million years ago.
+In the Badlands National Park, you can find fossils of reptiles and fish that lived more than 23 million years ago.
 These lands were once inhabited by a saber-toothed tiger, a three-toed horse, and a camel.

 Badlands National Park